amyspencerproject/recipe-blog/src/posts/blog-post-2.md

 pageTitle:Blog Post 2
 ---

-Here is another blog post this time without the extra direction in the front matter directiong the layout to be layout.njk.
+Here is another blog post this time without the extra direction in the front matter directiong the layout to be base.njk.
 Because we added a posts.json file to the posts folder that layout will automatically be applied